 Measuring a Bernese Mountain Dog’s Intelligence

 No matter how you look at it, Bernese Mountain dogs are highly intelligent dogs.
 From both the infamous dog intelligence trials and owners’ anecdotes, we know they’re smart.
-Though, how exactly did Coren conclude that they’re the 27th smartest breed?
+However, you may be wondering how did we rank the intelligence of dogs?

 Coren’s Dog Intelligence Criteria